That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.

 To get more detail on the sales pipeline trend, drill down to the underlying report.

-The stage remained flat over the last three months, even though the overall size of the pipeline has grown.
+For example, the Negotiation stage was flat over the last three months, even though the overall size of the pipeline has grown.

 Understanding Trends in the Long-term Pipeline